Top ranked special educational needs solicitors

 - Occupational Therapist

-Section F (SEN provision) must have detailed, specified and quantified provisions to meet all of the child/YP’s current needs in Section B. The professionals who assessed the child/YP need to provide such recommendations.
-Remember, that these recommendations must be based on the child/YP’s individual needs and not what provision is only available through LA/NHS funding.
+Section F (SEN provision) must have detailed, specified and quantified provisions to meet all the child or young person’s current needs in Section B. The professionals who assessed need to provide such recommendations.
+Remember, that these recommendations must be based on the individual needs and not what provision is only available through LA/NHS funding.

 - What – therapy or other provisions are being detailed?